Wikinaut/documentation/admin_manual/installation/server_tuning.rst

 Previews
 --------

-It is possible to increase the speed of the preview generation using an external microservice: `Imaginary <https://github.com/h2non/imaginary>`.
+It is possible to speed up preview generation using an external microservice: `Imaginary <https://github.com/h2non/imaginary>`.

 To do so, you will need to deploy the service and make sure that it is